 After getting approval to try them out at work, she realized the full facepiece respirator was also not working well for her communication, but the half facepiece respirator was a viable solution.
 However, due to budget constraints, the number of reusable respirators she was going to be able to source wouldn’t cover the entire team of doctors, nurses and techs.
 “We’re all at risk – we’re all getting close to people to do our jobs,” Colleen says.
 “Not protecting my entire team wasn’t an option.”
 So, she started a crowd-sourced fundraiser and raised $53,000 in four days – enough for the medical team to get reusable respirators.

 “This was such a big morale booster for our team,” she say.
 “I think that advocacy was what people needed.”
 She talked to a PPE specialist at 3M and he suggested the 6000 series of respirators for comfort and features.
-“It has a speaking diaphragm, which is important,” she adds.

 “If this is a new normal for a while,” Colleen says, “I want to find ways for healthcare providers to have respiratory protection that can be worn for a long time.
 We want something that is reusable and that can be relatively comfortable.
 And the fact that you can clean and decontaminate it is very important.”